ionic-team/ionic-framework/packages/core/src/components/tab/readme.md

 string

-The title of the tab button.
+The title of the tab.

 ## Attributes